 Everything looked consistent until Bernards Township broke the trend with an exponential growth period.
 Mr. Local History

 Looking back to the 1700s in the Somerset Hills, we recognize a few things.
-First, the Somerset Hills townships are tucked behind the Watchung Mountains in a small, tight-knit area hiding from the urban juggernauts of Newark and New York City, a fact General Washington leveraged to secure this great country we live in today.
+First, the Somerset Hills townships are tucked behind the Watchung Mountains in a small, tight-knit area hiding from the urban juggernauts of Newark and New York City, a fact General Washington leveraged to secure the great country we live in today.
 If you look at the population trends in the area since the Revolutionary War, you will find a whole bunch of historic events that have reshaped the area we live in today.
 Let’s take a look and see what we found.
 And if you were born and raised in the area, we hope you’ll post a comment at the end of the piece and keep us honest. 🙂

 As historians, we’re going to take on this challenge to understand the trends and dig into local history archives to find out.
 There has to be a reason.

-As we started digging in the Bernards Township history records we found a few things:
+As we started digging in the Bernards Township history records, we found a few things:

-Between 1960 and 1970, Bernards Township saw the largest growth in its history, rising almost 48% from just over 9,000 to over 13,000 residents.
+Between 1960 and 1970, Bernards Township experienced its largest growth in history, rising almost 48% from just over 9,000 to over 13,000 residents.

-Then, from 1990 to 2000, Bernards Township saw yet another massive population spike, rising almost 43%, adding over 7,000 new residents to the population of 24 575.
+Then, from 1990 to 2000, Bernards Township saw yet another massive population spike, rising almost 43%, adding over 7,000 new residents to the population of 24,575.

 What do you think?